istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 ## PROXY Protocol

 {{< boilerplate experimental >}}

-The [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) allows for exchanging and preservation of client attributes across multiple proxies without relying on Layer 7 protocols.
+The [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) allows for exchanging and preservation of client attributes between TCP proxies, without relying on L7 protocols such as HTTP and the `X-Forwarded-For` and `X-Envoy-External-Address` headers, and is intended for scenarios where an external TCP load balancer needs to proxy TCP traffic through an Istio gateway to a backend TCP service and still expose client attributes such as source IP to upstream TCP service endpoints.

+{{< idea >}}
+PROXY protocol is only supported for TCP traffic forwarding by Envoy.
+See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_features/ip_transparency#proxy-protocol) for more details, along with some important performance caveats.

+PROXY protocol should not be used for L7 traffic, or for Istio gateways behind L7 load balancers.
+{{< /idea >}}

-If your external load balancer is configured to use the PROXY protocol, the Istio gateway must also be configured to accept the PROXY protocol.
+If your external TCP load balancer is configured to forward TCP traffic and use the PROXY protocol, the Istio Gateway TCP listener must also be configured to accept the PROXY protocol.
 Enabling this requires adding the [Envoy Proxy Protocol filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listener_filters/proxy_protocol) using an `EnvoyFilter` applied on the gateway workload.
 For example:

 {{< text syntax=yaml snip_id=none >}}
 apiVersion: networking.istio.io/v1alpha3